ClearEarthProject/AnnotationGuidelines/README.md

 # AnnotationGuidelines
-Home for the ClearEarth Projects annotation guidelines
+Home for the ClearEarth Project's annotation guidelines